 Bat-mite lampshades Batman's relationship with Joker in "Emperor Joker".
 Then it is deconstructed when we see how horrible it is to be on the receiving end of Joker's attacks; even Bat-mite realizes it since he's helpless and chased by his own "Mini-Joker".

-Genius Bonus: In "Mayhem of the Music Master," the titular villain at one point flees from Batman along five telephone wires arranged like a musical notation staff... and his quarter-note-shaped vehicle jumps from line to line to follow Neil Patrick Harris' singing.
+In "Mayhem of the Music Meister," the titular villain at one point flees from Batman along five telephone wires arranged like a musical notation staff... and his quarter-note-shaped vehicle jumps from line to line to follow Neil Patrick Harris' singing.

 In the cold open for "Night of the Batmen!"
 Vigilante's fingerings and strumming are accurate to the music he's producing.